nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

     cd ~/workspace
     ```

-1. Create a direcotry called `python`.
+1. Create a directory called `python`.

     ```bash
     mkdir python
     ```

 1. Check to make sure the directory was created.
-Run the command to list out all the files and directiroes in the current location
+Run the command to list out all the files and directories at the current location.

     ```bash
     ls